-4.3.
-Customer Guidelines and Responsibilities.
-Customer agrees and understands that (i) it is responsible for all activity of Customer Users and for Customer Users’ compliance with this Agreement; (ii) it shall: (a) have sole responsibility for the accuracy, quality, integrity, legality, reliability and appropriateness of all Customer Data; (b) prevent unauthorized access to, or use of, the Products, and notify Zscaler promptly of any such unauthorized access or use; and (c) comply with all applicable laws and/or regulations in using the Products; (iii) the Products shall not include Customer’s connection to the Internet or any equipment or third party licenses necessary for Customer to use the Products, which shall be Customer’s sole responsibility; (iv) in order for Zscaler to provide the SaaS, Customer is responsible for forwarding its web traffic to Zscaler via valid forwarding mechanisms that allow for automatic fail over (i.e. PAC, IPSEC, GRE tunnels, and/or Zscaler App); (v) it is responsible for supplying Zscaler with any technical data and other information Zscaler may reasonably request to allow Zscaler to provide the Products to Customer; and (vi) Zscaler shall have the right to (a) use or act upon any suggestions, ideas, enhancement requests, feedback, recommendations or other information provided by Customer relating to the Products; (b) utilize the malware, spam, botnets, or other information related to the SaaS for the purposes of (1) maintaining, improving and/or analyzing the SaaS, (2) complying with all legal or contractual requirements, and/or (3) making malicious or unwanted content anonymously available to its licensors for the purpose of further developing and enhancing the SaaS; and (c) develop and commercialize benchmarks and measures based on Aggregated Data.
-The foregoing shall in no way limit Zscaler’s confidentiality obligations set forth in this Agreement.
+4.3 Customer Guidelines and Responsibilities.
+Customer agrees and understands that (i) it is responsible for all activity of Customer Users and for Customer Users’ compliance with this Agreement; (ii) it shall: (a) have sole responsibility for the accuracy, quality, integrity, legality, reliability and appropriateness of all Customer Data; (b) prevent unauthorized access to, or use of, the Products, and notify Zscaler promptly of any such unauthorized access or use; and (c) comply with all applicable laws and/or regulations in using the Products; (iii) the Products shall not include Customer’s connection to the Internet or any equipment or third party licenses necessary for Customer to use the Products, which shall be Customer’s sole responsibility; (iv) in order for Zscaler to provide the SaaS, Customer is responsible for forwarding its web traffic or internal traffic to Zscaler via valid forwarding mechanisms that allow for automatic fail over (i.e. PAC, IPSEC, GRE tunnels, and/or Zscaler App); (v) it is responsible for supplying Zscaler with any technical data and other information and authorizations that Zscaler may reasonably request to allow Zscaler to provide the Products to Customer; and (vi) Zscaler shall have the right to (a) use or act upon any suggestions, ideas, enhancement requests, feedback, recommendations or other information provided by Customer relating to the Products (collectively “Feedback”); (b) utilize information collected regarding Customer’s use of the Products for the purposes of (1) maintaining, improving and/or analyzing the SaaS, including providing advanced analytics and reporting to Customer, (2) complying with all legal or contractual requirements, and/or (3) making malicious or unwanted content anonymously available to its licensors for the purpose of further developing and enhancing the Products; and (c) develop and commercialize benchmarks and measures based on Aggregated Data.
+The foregoing shall in no way limit Zscaler’s confidentiality and security obligations set forth in this Agreement.
+Zscaler acknowledges that all Feedback is provided “As-Is” without warranty of any type.

 4.4 Zscaler Guidelines and Responsibilities.